hyperium/hyperium.github.io/_guides/client/basic.md

 We have to setup some sort of runtime.
 By default, hyper can make use of the [Tokio runtime][Tokio], via `hyper::rt`.
-If you've never used futures in Rust before, you may wish to read through [Tokio's guide on Futures](Tokio-Futures).
+If you've never used futures in Rust before, you may wish to read through [Tokio's guide on Futures][Tokio-Futures].

 ```rust